Ruzz-GD/Vue-Flask/README.md

 ### Refer to the README.md in the flask-backend directory for instructions on how to set up the virtual environment.

 # Including a Database
 ### To incorporate a database, you'll need to install XAMPP to utilize MariaDB.
 I won't include instructions on configuring XAMPP or using their MariaDB here.
-Instead, you can refer to XAMPP's documentation for guidance.
+Instead, you can refer to XAMPP's documentation for guidance